Continuing Your Education After Your CAVA Course

 Becoming an IQA

-You might not feel ready to go back into full-time employment upon completion of your CAVA.
+You might not feel ready to go back into full-time employment upon completion of your CAVA qualification.
 Why not take the time to improve your skills further and become an IQA (Internal Quality Assurer)?
 If you are looking to become an End-Point Assessor, you are usually required to hold one of the IQA qualifications anyway.

 In terms of IQA courses, you have a few options.